Mega Millions Jackpot: Most Common Numbers Drawn

-CHICAGO (CBS) — The Mega Millions jackpot Friday is currently $900 million–or $513 million in a lump sum payment.
+CHICAGO (CBS) — The Mega Millions jackpot is currently $1.6 billion–or $905 million in a history-making lump sum payment.

 Yes, you could play your kids’ birthdays, or your anniversary, or some similar combination.

-But with a few hundred million dollars on the line, some research might be in order.
-After taxes, according to lottostrategies, a single Illinois winner could collect about $370 million (as of Thursday morning.)
+But with more than a billion dollars on the line, some research might be in order.
+After taxes, according to lottostrategies, a single Illinois winner could collect about $651 million.

 The most common Mega Ball is 22 or 9, drawn seven times.